 There are a few common reasons why your feed might not be displaying.
 It’s recommended to go through the following checks before requesting support…

-1) You’re trying to display posts from a personal profile.
+1) You’re trying to display posts from a personal profile or group

 The easiest way to check whether you’re trying to display posts from a personal profile instead of a page or group is to view your page and see whether you have ‘Friends’, ‘Likes’ or ‘Members’.
 Profiles have ‘Friends’, pages have ‘Likes’ and groups have ‘Members’.
 If you have ‘Friends’ then it’s not a page or a group, it’s a personal profile.